 You may also wish to view the calendar of national holidays in Colombia.

 The location of the posts available in Colombia varies from year to year and it is therefore not possible for applicants to state regional preferences within Colombia.
 You will however be asked to provide some environmental preferences, such as ‘coastal region’, tourist area’, ‘mild temperature’ etc.

 It is important to note that we cannot guarantee that it will be possible to place you in your preferred area.
 Applicants must therefore be flexible and willing to accept a placement in an area they may not have considered.

-As an indication, in 2019-20, assistants were allocated to posts at universities in the following cities:
+As an indication, in previous years, assistants were allocated to posts at universities in the following cities:

 I'm worked as a Language Assistant in Colombia – can I apply again?